It’s not the Wild West it used to be, but . . . yes, it is

-I first started my self-experiments with nutritional therapy two decades ago, when internet searches for “XYZ deficiency symptoms” landed me on sites featuring iguanas, Yorkshire terriers, cockatiels, and, on one auspicious day, a Colin Farrell sex tape.
+I first started my self-experiments with nutritional therapy in the early 2000s, when internet searches for “XYZ deficiency symptoms” landed me on sites featuring iguanas, Yorkshire terriers, cockatiels, and, on one auspicious day, a Colin Farrell sex tape.
 At the time, I was amused that veterinarians, ornithologists and herpetologists had put more effort into researching the effects of vitamin and mineral deficiencies on their patients than human doctors had.

 Unfortunately, researching alternative health treatments still involves wading through a lot of crap.
 Here are some guidelines to keep in mind.
 If you have other suggestions, let me know.